Influence of interactions on the anomalous quantum Hall effect: Appendix A. AQHE conductivity in the noninteracting lattice model

 \section{Appendix A. AQHE conductivity in the noninteracting lattice model}

 Here we repeat for the completeness some of the results reported earlier in \cite{Z2016_1,SZ2018,ZW2019} that are used in the main text of the present paper.
 We consider the lattice $2+1$ D tight - binding fermionic model with the following partition function \rv{ } $\mathcal{D}_{\bf x,y}(\tau,\tau^\prime)$ depends on $2D$ lattice sites $\bf x$, $\bf y$ and on the points along the axis of imaginary time $\tau,\tau^\prime$.
 The lattice is assumed to be rectangular for simplicity.
 Variables $\Psi,\bar{\Psi}$ are the anti - commuting Grassmann - valued fields.
-We may rewrite this partition function in momentum space: \rv{ } Here integration is over the fields $\bar{\psi}$ and $\psi$ that are functions of momenta.
+We may rewrite this partition function in momentum space:

+Here integration is over the fields $\bar{\psi}$ and $\psi$ that are functions of momenta.
 The partition function of Eq. (\ref{Z01}) allows to describe the non - interacting fermions. $Q(p)$ is the Fourier transform of $D_{\bf x y}(\tau,\tau^\prime)$ that has the meaning of the inverse fermion propagator.